Is It Okay to Sleep in a Bra?

 Since we got our first training bra, we’ve all heard the wives’ tales about whether sleeping in one is bad or good for health.
 From links to health concerns to preventative sagging, rumors pervade around whether or not it’s okay to sleep in a bra.
 Spoiler alert: It is, however, the deciding factor should be whether or not you find wearing bras to bed comfortable and supportive.

 It’s time to settle the debate once and for all.
-We’ll debunk the different bra-related myths, to help you feel confident in whatever way you choose to house your breasts for sleep.
+We’ll debunk the different bra-related myths, to help you feel confident in whatever way you choose to house your breasts for lounging and sleep.

 Is Sleeping in a Bra Bad for You?